genesith/YAMT-blog/_pages/about.md

 Right now I'm looking at:
   * [LLMs for cybersecurity](/posts/2024/LLM4Cyber): Cybersecurity domain expertise of LLMs are a very important dual-use capability that can benefit both attackers and defenders.
 The workflow of cybersecurity is complicated, can we demonstrate LLM expertise beyond domain knowledge?
   * Secure and Trustworthy NLP Applications: Models break more often than we want them to, given the right input.
 Can we understand the mechanisms of these failures and prevent them?
   * Tokenization: Many model issues can be traced to the tokenizer, a product of many design choices that impact the model in subtle ways.
-Can we creative both better tokenizers and model-tokenizer interactions.
+Can we creative both better tokenizers and model-tokenizer interactions?

 Prior to all of this, I received my Bachelor's and Master's degrees at KAIST.
 During this time I engaged with a number of topics including media bias (Master's), computer vision (Bachelor's), and physics (minor).